Approaching Burnout - Regaining (and Staying) Motivated to Finish

 Ask for Help

-group, phone a friend, check in with your networks.
+, phone a friend, check in with your networks.
 Sometimes just talking things out can clear up any unclear thoughts you have, or just contacting others who are going through this journey with you

 can help to get your mindset straight and productive again.